 Councilmember Bolton stated she has doubts that a for-profit company could maintain the current level of services simply because of their business model.
-She confirmed with Deputy City Manager Jun that there are a number of options for providing library management services that have just recently been discovered.
+She was informed by Deputy City Manager Jun that there are a number of options for providing library management services that have just recently been discovered.

-Councilmember Bolton shared her opinion that there are three services the City should never outsource: Fire, EMT and Library.
-She cannot support spending any more time on the idea of outsourcing management of library services.
+Councilmember Bolton shared her opinion that the City would never outsource Fire or Police, and the Library should be regarded similarly.
+She cannot support staff spending any more time on the idea of outsourcing management of library services.